Bette Midler Takes On Carol Channing’s Role In Broadway’s ‘Hello, Dolly!’

 “Even at 75, she was absolutely extraordinary.
 I met her couple of months ago and fell in love.
 She’s a real light in the world.
 It’s very big shoes to fill.”

 Bette Midler believes that audiences will find the revival to be a ray of hope in a world whose citizens are continuously upset by news of violence and terrorism.
-Indeed, it is the lightheartedness of the musical and its fabulous songs that have made the play unforgettable and as popular as ever.
+Indeed, it is the lightheartedness of the musical and its fabulous songs that has made the play unforgettable and as popular as ever.

 Realizing that she may never be able to emulate the charm and charisma of Carol Channing, Bette Midler is committed to playing the role in her own unique way.
 According to Time magazine, the iconic actress revealed that she will only be able to do justice to the prestigious role if she makes it her own.